 Conducting a systematic review involves keeping track of thousands of citations.
 We highly recommend using bibliographic software for this task.
 Bibliographic software helps organize citations, remove duplicate citations from your database searches, and can help you once you begin writing your final report by formatting your in text citations and bibliography.

 Examples of bibliographic software programs include RefWorks, EndNote and Mendeley.
 Treadwell provides RefWorks at no cost to the MGH community.
+Partners Research Information and Computing offers EndNote software at a discounted price.

 Learn more about..